LiaScript/docs/README.md

 attributes and onto styling elements.
 It might be pretty overwhelming at first glance, what is possible, but you will see, that with some basic elements you can already achieve a lot.
-And when it comes to HTML and styling, you can find examples for pretty much everything on your prefered search-engine, e.g.
+And when it comes to HTML and styling, you can find examples for pretty much everything on your preferred search-engine, e.g.
 [ecosia](https://www.ecosia.org).